nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/4-SQLObjectIntegrationDataVirtualization.md

     ```
     CREATE EXTERNAL DATA SOURCE s3_ds
     WITH
-    (    LOCATION = 's3://FlashBlade1/'
+    (    LOCATION = 's3://fb1-data.testdrive.local/'
     ,    CREDENTIAL = s3_dc
     )
     ```

 ## **Query data on S3 compatible object storage with `OPENROWSET`**

-You can access data in the s3 bucket and for a simple test, let's start with CSV.
-This should output `Hello World!`.
+You can access data in the s3 bucket and for a simple test, let's start our data virtualization journey with CSV.
+This file contains several several rows of `Hello World!` In the code below, you will define the location of the data with `BULK '/fbs3bucket/HelloWorld.csv'` what you have here it the bucket name `fbs3bucket` and then the file name where the data is, `HelloWorld.csv`.
+Note, the file name is case sensitive.
 The structure of the data depends upon the datastore used.
 Since this is a CSV, we have to define its structure.
-Here's we're using a simple one column CSV for an example using ` WITH ( c1 varchar(50) )`.
+Here's we're using a simple two column CSV for an example using `( c1 int, c2 varchar(20) )`.

 - [ ] Execute this code on **Windows1** to query your CSV file using Polybase over s3.

     ```
     SELECT  *
     FROM OPENROWSET
-    (    BULK '/sqldatavirt/helloworld.csv'
+    (    BULK '/fbs3bucket/HelloWorld.csv'
     ,    FORMAT       = 'CSV'
     ,    DATA_SOURCE  = 's3_ds'
     )
-    WITH ( c1 varchar(50) )
+    WITH ( c1 int, c2 varchar(20) )
     AS   [Test1]
     ```
 ---